Epitaph to a Dog

 "Epitaph to a Dog" (also sometimes referred to as "Inscription on the Monument to a Newfoundland Dog") is a poem by the British poet Lord Byron.
 It was written in 1808 in honour of his Landseer dog, Boatswain, who had just died of rabies.

+Background

-When Boatswain contracted the disease, Byron reportedly nursed him without any fear of becoming bitten and infected.
+When his dog Boatswain contracted the disease, Byron reportedly nursed him without any fear of becoming bitten and infected.
 The poem is inscribed on Boatswain's tomb, which is larger than Byron's, at Newstead Abbey, Byron's estate.